Part 4 of the video tutorial picks up here:

 Another neat feature of Netlify is Branch Deploys.
 When you create a branch and push it up to your repo, Netlify will build that branch at a unique URL so that you can test your changes, leaving the main site alone.
 Once your branch is merged to

-master then a deploy at your main site will run and your changes will show to the world.
+main then a deploy at your main site will run and your changes will show to the world.
 To enable Branch Deploys go to Settings > Continuous Deployment and under the Deploy contexts section click Edit settings and change Branch deploys to "All".
 You can also enable Deploy previews which will create them for any pull requests against your repo.

 You also have the ability to "lock" the

-masterbranch so that deploys do not automatically occur on every push—you need to manually tell Netlify to deploy the latest, either by going to the site or using the Netlify CLI.
+mainbranch so that deploys do not automatically occur on every push—you need to manually tell Netlify to deploy the latest, either by going to the site or using the Netlify CLI.

 # A Note About DB Connections